Risk Factors Dashboard

 Risk Factor Summary

-Security vulnerabilities or control failures in our IT infrastructure or multicloud application security and delivery solutions and services as well as unforeseen product errors could have a material adverse impact on our business results of operations, financial condition and reputation;
+Security vulnerabilities or control failures in our IT infrastructure or multicloud application delivery and security products and services as well as unforeseen product errors could have a material adverse impact on our business, results of operations, financial condition and reputation;

 We are dependent on various information technology systems, and failures of or interruptions to those systems could harm our business;